 After Mozilla's recent announcement that Thunderbird is entering its "extended support phase", which basically means it'll only be officially maintained with minor bug fixes and security updates going forward.

-This is the latest Thunderbird beta, now v32.
-Changes are minor and include:
+This is the latest Thunderbird beta, now v38.
+New features/changes include:

 - Support Internationalized domain name URLs for RSS feeds (Bug 1018589)